marklechtermann/k8sdisturber/README.md

 ## For Developer

-Here you can find information for developers
+Here you can find information for developers.

 ### Foward postgres database port to your local machine